 Joined the board in 2018

-Retired from teaching after 37 years at Mount Vernon High School, then retired again from teaching French and Spanish at Immaculate Conception Regional School for twelve years, Susan is a fan of live theatre and foreign cinema.
-Susan has survived seventeen study trips to France, eight to Quebec Province, three to Spain, and four to Mexico.
-She is also passionate about travel and studies of WWII and the Holocaust’s impact in Poland, the Czech Republic, Israel, and France.
-The Lincoln Theatre has been part of Susan’s life since 1971.
+Susan has survived eighteen study trips to France, eight to Quebec Province, three to Spain, and four to Mexico.
+She is also passionate about studies of WWII and the Holocaust’s impact in Poland, the Czech Republic, Israel, and France.

 Conrad Askland